open-education-api/open-education-api.github.io/technical/data-minimization.md

 Below are three examples to demonstrate the use of the `fields` parameter if this is supported.
 Example 1: Use of the `fields` query parameter to minimize data fields
 Example 2: Use of the `fields` query parameter to receive only required fields
-Example 3: Use of the `fields` query parameter together with an `expand`
+Example 3: Use of the `fields` query parameter together with `expand`

 A server can indicate the supports and use of the `fields` paramter via the service endpoint.
 If and endpoint does not support the `fields` parameter and a request is made using the `fields` query parameter the server will return an error message.